Accessibility Reports and Multi-Year Plans

 MYAP Goal Alignment: Provide Accessible Customer Service

-- Human Resource Services (HRS) continues to review job postings to ensure only bona fide occupational requirements and educational credentials are included to reduce barriers to entry, consistent with Recommendations 14 and 15 of the Employment Equity Plan.
+- Human Resource Services (HRS) continues to review job postings to ensure only bona fide occupational requirements and educational credentials are included to reduce barriers to entry.

-- HRS has fully transitioned to Zoom and MS Teams as the primary video conferencing platform for virtual interviews.
-The Recruitment and Promotion team has reviewed the Accessible Video Conferencing Guidelines, and included this resource in the Administrator Toolkit that is sent out each year for use with school-based interviews.
+- To support accessible virtual recruitment, HRS has fully transitioned to Microsoft Teams as the primary platform for video interviews.
+The Recruitment and Retention team reviewed the Accessible Video Conferencing Guidelines and integrated this resource into the annually distributed Administrators’ Toolkits for use in school-based interviews.

-- Candidates and all employees have access to Barrier Buster , the Board’s online reporting tool for reporting barriers to accessibility, and can also report concerns related to accessibility directly to the Manager of Recruitment and Retention.
+- Candidates and employees have access to Barrier Buster, the Board’s online reporting tool for identifying and addressing barriers to accessibility.
+Concerns may also be reported directly to the Manager, Recruitment and Retention.

 Annual Accessibility Reports and/or Multi-Year Plans from past reporting periods can be found online under the Archived Accessibility Reports and Multi-Year Plans webpage.